We value your privacy

 9. Skip the alcohol on the aeroplane

 If you are looking to sleep on a plane, always opt for water instead of alcohol.
 While it may make it easier for you to drift off, alcohol actually disrupts your sleep and lowers the quality – making you more tired in the morning.
-And, if you’ve ever had a scratchy throat on a plane, that’s because the air is notoriously dry on a plane.
-This can make it harder to fall asleep, therefore, drinking water before and throughout your flight will not only alleviate these problems but make it easier for you to fall asleep.
+And, if you’ve ever had a scratchy throat on a plane, that’s because the air is notoriously dry on a plane, and it can be hard to sleep with a cough, so drinking water before and throughout your flight will not only alleviate these problems but make it easier for you to fall asleep.

 Glass of water on the tray table of a passenger's seat on a plane.